Marcus Wesson: Trial

 At Wesson's trial, the prosecutor was Chief Deputy District Attorney Lisa Gamoian.
 Wesson was represented by public defenders Peter Jones and Ralph Torres.
 They presented the defense that his 25-year-old daughter Sebhrenah committed all the murders, including of her son Marshey, and then committed suicide.
 The murder weapon, a .22 caliber handgun, was found with her body, and Sebhrenah's DNA was found on the gun, which lent credence to Wesson's claim.
+There was also no gunpowder residue on Wesson's hands at the time of his arrest.
 The jury declined to find that Wesson fired the fatal shots but convicted him of murder anyway, presumably finding that he had pressured his children into entering a suicide pact.

 Conviction and sentence

 Wesson was convicted of nine counts of first-degree murder on June 17, 2005, and also found guilty on 14 counts of forcible rape and the sexual molestation of seven of his daughters and nieces.
-Wesson was sentenced to death on June 27, 2005, and is currently in San Quentin State Prison.
+Wesson was sentenced to death on June 27, 2005, and is currently in San Quentin Rehabilitation Center.

+The house that the murders took place in was later demolished.